SANZIDA10/Numerical_Lab/README.md

 ### Newton's Forward Interpolation

 #### Newtons Forward interpolation Theory
-Newton's forward interpolation method is used to estimate values near the beginning of a table when data points (x is data point) are equally spaced.
+Newton's forward interpolation method is used to estimate values near the beginning of a table when data points (x is the data point) are equally spaced.

-- Let x₀, x₁, x₂, … , xₙ₋₁, xₙ be a set of equally spaced values of the independent variable x.
+- Let x₀, x₁, x₂, ... , xₙ₋₁, xₙ be a set of equally spaced values of the independent variable x.

-- So x₁ − x₀ = x₂ − x₁ = x₃ − x₂ = … = xₙ − xₙ₋₁ = h
+- So x₁ − x₀ = x₂ − x₁ = x₃ − x₂ = ... = xₙ − xₙ₋₁ = h

 - Let, u = (x − x₀) / h